Anyone can step into conscious leadership, but it does take something – courage.

 Karen was one of the first LinkedIn trainers and is known widely for her ability to identify and develop new trends in hiring and careering.
 She is a Certified Professional Résumé Writer, Certified Career Transition Consultant, and Certified Clinical Hypnotherapist with a Bachelor of Art in Communication Studies and Theater from Ursinus College and a minor in Creative Writing.
 Her blog was recognized as a top 100 career blog worldwide by Feedspot.

-She is an Adjunct Professor in Cabrini University’s Communications Department and previously was an Adjunct Professor of Career Management and Professional Development at Drexel University’s LeBow College of Business She is also an Instructor for the Young Entrepreneurs Academy where some of her students won the 2018 national competition, were named America’s Next Top Young Entrepreneurs, and won the 2019 People’s Choice Award.business development > coaching > conscious leadership > corporate consciousness > corporate leaders > corporate leadership > growth > innovation > opportunity > positive change > thought leadership
+She is an Adjunct Professor in Cabrini University’s Communications Department and previously was an Adjunct Professor of Career Management and Professional Development at Drexel University’s LeBow College of Business She is also an Instructor for the Young Entrepreneurs Academy where some of her students won the 2018 national competition, were named America’s Next Top Young Entrepreneurs, and won the 2019 People’s Choice Award.Social tagging: business development > coaching > conscious leadership > corporate consciousness > corporate leaders > corporate leadership > growth > innovation > opportunity > positive change > thought leadership